EleutherAI/website/content-blog/mad_research_update.md

    - **Mean**: We replace the activations of each of the attention heads in a given layer with the mean activation of that attention head
    - **Principal components**: We replace the activations of each of the attention heads with the activations given by subtracting the difference between the activation's projection on each of the top 10 principal components and the mean of activations projected on the same principal component
    - **Grad norm**: We take the norm of the gradient for each attention head in a layer as a collection of features
- - **Probe shift**: We take the difference between the attribution patching-based estimate of the effect of an intervention on the network's output and the attribution patching-based estimate of the intervention effect on a linear probe trained to predict the network's output on an intermediate layer.
+ - **Probe shift**: Using attribution patching, we take the difference between the estimated effect of an intervention on the network's output, and the estimated effect on the output of a linear probe trained to predict the network's output on an intermediate layer.
 All of the above ablations are also applicable to this method.
 For a probe at layer $i$, we consider the effect of all interventions in layers prior to $i$.
  - **Misconception contrast probing**: We trained a supervised probe to distinguish model activations on an automatically generated set of misconceptions and correct statements, then used this probe's score to distinguish Alice from Bob modes of operation (inspired by Anthropic's [generic contrast probing](https://www.anthropic.com/research/probes-catch-sleeper-agents)).
  - **Activaton + attribution**: We concatenate the activations and approximate effects computed from attribution patching
  - **Confidence probing via iterative prompt rephrasing**: We examined how sensitive the model results were to few shot rephrasing.
-Specifically, we automatically generated rephrasings of the form "{Question} one answer is No. {Repeat question}", and meausured how much the model's answers shifted with rephrasings like this.
+Specifically, we automatically generated rephrasings of the form "{Question} one answer is No. {Repeat question}", and measured how much the model's answers shifted with rephrasings like this.
 The method was inspired by DeepMind's approach to [uncertainty quantification](https://arxiv.org/abs/2406.02543).

 More details on attribution patching are given further down.
 We also tried combining attribution patching and activations in two ways: